aclysma/minimum/README.md

 ## Roadmap

 In no particular order:
- * Finish the tasking/dispatching rewrite
+ * Another pass on the tasking/dispatching logic
- * Core editing functionality: moving, scaling, rotating, copy/paste, undo/redo, parenting, etc.
+ * Core editing functionality: copy/paste, undo/redo, parenting, etc.
  * Extract editing functionality out of the demo to a new sub-crate
- * Better portability, and ensure that anything optional is fully compiled out for non-tools builds
  * Continue building the demo to do more interesting physics, rendering, and gameplay logic
  * API-level and conceptual-level documentation